heidilabs/markov-bot/README.md

 ## Requirements

-- PHP (cli only, no web server needed)
+- php5-cli (cli only, no web server needed) and php5-curl
 - [Composer](https://getcomposer.org/)
 - Twitter APP, and proper credentials: two keys for the app, and two keys for the user account in which the tweets are going to be posted.
 For detailed instructions, check [this tutorial](http://twilex.readthedocs.org/en/latest/app_creation.html).
 The user tokens can be obtained